Dad HERO (HELPING EVERYONE REALIZE OPPORTUNITIES)

 The project will also offer a Dad Group on the outside - to continue to help men in our communities.
 This group is for dads who have been in jail, federally or provincially in the past, to focus on community parenting issues.
 It will meet regularly, starting in September 2018.

 We welcome all dads affected by incarceration.
 We will be working with them to keep them connected to their kids, to help them feel better about themselves, to cope with prison, and to strengthen the family unit for reintegration success.

 Even if they’re doing fine, we want to keep it that way!

 “Our project is HERO – ‘Helping Everyone Realize Opportunities’ because each individual in our prisons has many sides.
 Being a dad doesn’t stop because you are incarcerated.
 It’s not just a title, it’s a job, and each dad has many positives that they can offer their children, their families.
 We want them to recognize that, to increase their confidence, and stay connected to build resiliency toward their well-being and successful family reunification” says Louise Leonardi, CFCN’s Executive Director.

 For many years now, men in prison have asked CFCN for help in terms of parenting.
 In 2015 we applied to The Movember Foundation for funding to go in and talk to men about exactly what that meant and Movember said yes.
 So we put together what we learned from the men and how we would like to help and on September 1st, 2017 Movember announced Canadian Family and Corrections Network’s (CFCN) Dad HERO Project as one of 13 projects in the United Kingdom, Australia, and Canada to be part of the Social Innovators Challenge.

-Canadian Families and Corrections Network is very excited to work with The Movember Foundation in order to help men and their families.
-See more information and a video on the Movember Social Innovators Challenge here: news article.
+Canadian Families and Corrections Network was pleased to receive additional funding in 2021 from The Movember Foundation in order to help men and their families.
+See more information on the Movember Social Innovators Challenge here: news article.